 The health benefits of dark chocolate are widely studied, so I set out to explore if this sweet treat affects testosterone levels.

-When I hear my clients talking about how frustrated they are about how their low testosterone affects them, it leads me to wonder if something as simple and delicious as dark chocolate could be the answer.
+When I hear patients talking about how frustrated they are about how their low testosterone affects them, it leads me to wonder if something as simple and delicious as dark chocolate could be the answer.

-So I sat with our dietician to go through the scientific literature and confirm or debunk the theory that dark chocolate boosts your testosterone.
+So I sat with a colleague specializing in bariatric medicine to go through the scientific literature and confirm or debunk the theory that dark chocolate boosts your testosterone.

 Let’s dive in.

-- Dark chocolate might boost testosterone levels because of magnesium, flavonoid antioxidants.
+- Dark chocolate might boost testosterone levels due to its rich content of magnesium and flavonoid antioxidants.

 - Some health benefits of eating dark chocolate include lowering blood pressure, improving blood flow, enhancing mood, and aiding in weight loss.